Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Explicit examples

 \subsubsection{$k = 0$ case}

-In the Schwarzschild-AdS case, if $r_0 > 2$, there are two horizons: the event horizon ($r_0 = R_+$) and the cosmological horizon ($R_0 < R_c$).
-In this geometry, the cosmological background expands the black hole horizon, while the embedded black hole contracts the cosmological horizon.
+In the Schwarzschild-dS case, if $r_0 > 2$, there are two horizons: the event horizon ($r_0 = R_+$) and the cosmological horizon ($R_0 < R_c$).
+In this geometry, the presence of the cosmological constant tends to enlarge the black hole horizon compared to the asymptotically flat case, while the black hole mass tends to reduce the size of the cosmological horizon relative to pure de Sitter space.
 For the Schwarzschild-AdS case where $r_0 < 2$, there is only one horizon ($r_0 = R_+$).